Zhytomyr: Early history

 Legend holds that Zhytomyr was established about 884 by Zhytomyr, prince of a Slavic tribe of Drevlians.
 This date, 884, is cut into a large stone of the ice age times, standing on the hill where Zhytomyr was founded.
 Zhytomyr was one of the prominent cities of Kievan Rus'.
 The first records of the town date from 1240, when it was sacked by the Mongol hordes of Batu Khan.

-In 1320 Zhytomyr was captured by the Grand Duchy of Lithuania and received Magdeburg rights in 1444.
+In 1320 Zhytomyr was captured by the Grand Duchy of Lithuania.
+It was granted Magdeburg city rights in 1444 by Casimir IV Jagiellon.
+As a border outpost, during the 15th century the city was seriously damaged by Tatar raids.
 After the Union of Lublin (1569) the city was incorporated into the Kingdom of Poland and became an important center of local administration, seat of the starosta, and capital of Żytomierz County.
 Here, sejmiks of Kiev Voivodeship took place.
 In 1572, the town had 142 buildings, a manor house of the starosta and a castle.
 Following the privilege of King Sigismund III Vasa, Zhytomyr had the right for two fairs a year.
-During Khmelnytsky Uprising (1648) Zhytomyr was incorporated into Cossack Hetmanate state.
-In 1667, following the Treaty of Andrusovo, it became the capital of the Kiev Voivodeship.
+During Khmelnytsky Uprising (1648) Zhytomyr was destroyed by Cossack troops.
+As a result of the revolt, it was incorporated into the Cossack Hetmanate.
+In 1667, following the Treaty of Andrusovo, Zhytomyr became the capital of the Kiev Voivodeship.
+It was a royal city of Poland.

+During the 18th century Zhytomyr became an important centre of Polish culture, serving as a centre of a Roman Catholic bishopric.
 In 1724, a Jesuit school and monastery were opened here.
 By 1765, Zhytomyr had five churches, including 3 Roman Catholic and 2 Orthodox, and 285 houses.
-In the Second Partition of Poland in 1793 it passed to Imperial Russia and became the capital of the Volhynian Governorate.
-In 1804 was named capital of the Volhynian Governorate.
+Bernardine monks were also active in the city.
+After the Second Partition of Poland in 1793 it passed to Imperial Russia and became the capital of the Volhynian Governorate.
+In 1804 Zhytomyr was named capital of the Volhynian Governorate.
+In 1808, a Polish theater was founded in the city.
+In 1837 the city was deprived of its self-government according to Magdeburg Law.
+The Polish January Uprising of 1863 was supported by the townspeople.